samc621/SneakerBot/README.md

 You must sign up for and fund a 2Captcha account, and then add your `API_KEY_2CAPTCHA` to the .env file in order to auto-solve captchas.

 For manually-solving captchas, you will be given a 5-minute timeout after the email notification to check the browser and solve the captcha.

+## Motivation

+As a teenager, I operated sneakerbots.us, where I sold sneakerbots like this in addition to early links and ATC services.

+Fastforward several years, I decided to upgrade this all-in-one bot from Java + Selenium to Node.js + Puppeteer, which I enjoy more for bot projects.

+I am open sourcing this repo now, since I no longer operate the business, but also because I am of the opinion that this software can rival any of the others out there that sell for hundreds of dollars.

+Feel free to open a Pull Request to contribute to this proejct and help make it better!
+I will continue to support more websites and add more features as I can.

+If you appreciate this, consider [buying me a coffe](https://www.buymeacoffee.com/samc621).